azzammasood/material-segmentation/README.md

 # autorough-in-python
-Teddy's AutoRough script translated to Python
+Teddy's AutoRough script translated into Python

+Run the code by specifying the path to your image inside the code.